puzzalea/grid/readme.md

 - `lg` - large, 850px
 - `xl` - extra large, 1024px

-To use these classes, with the except of classes for hiding and showing, divs MUST have the class `.col` and be direct children of a div with the class `.pz-row`.
-The `.pz-row` container is a flex container, and the `.col` divs inside employ flexbox to change size.
+To use these classes, with the except of classes for hiding and showing, divs MUST have the class `.col` and be direct children of a div with the class `.row`.
+The `.row` container is a flex container, and the `.col` divs inside employ flexbox to change size.

 ### Widths